00 Days

 Basic Cold & Flu Tea

-I use this tea as a base and then add some of the other remedies below if needed.
+I use this tea as a base and then add some of the other preparations below if needed.
 Garlic can irritate the stomach.
 If you are drinking this often you may need to adjust the amount of garlic or eliminate it.

 Ingredients